 Be careful using any chemical weed control just before or right after putting in a new seeding because herbicides will be hard on new grass.
 “There will be some windows of time relative to the weeds you are trying to control, and the products you use.
 It’s not about whether there’s a grazing restriction; this is about the health of your new grass stand,” Coleman said.

 “If you want to completely reestablish the whole pasture, start in early August for weed control," he advised.
-"You may have to use a product like Roundup to get rid of all the weeds, and it may need two applications to clean the weeds up.
+"You may have to use a product to get rid of all the weeds, and it may need two applications to clean the weeds up.
 Then you seed it.
 If you can split your pasture into several pieces and just do part of it at once, you can get it established (leaving it ungrazed for 12 months), then it will be a productive pasture that will last a long time,” he says.

 This piecing of your pasture to renovate also gives you a new pasture for your horses to graze while you are reseeding another portion of the acreage.
 “It will cost a certain amount per acre, but when you do it over several years, you don’t have to pay for it all at once.”